 She writes: “It is within our deepest human know-how to answer the question how will we care for, protect, and moderately utilize what the earth provides in a manner that leaves the land and water more diverse and productive than when we found it.
 The challenge to create a functioning fibershed is steeped in the process of answering this question.”

 The goal of the Innovators book series is to assist innovative farmers, ranchers, scientists and nonprofit directors in the field of regenerative agriculture get their words into print with the support of a professional writer (me).
-While many leaders in regenerative agriculture have participated in a variety of educational outreach activities over the years, including public speaking, workshops, and articles, few have written books – an indispensible forum to convey deep knowledge and experience, communicate more detailed information than other platforms accommodate, and create frameworks for promising new approaches.
+While many leaders in regenerative agriculture have participated in a variety of educational outreach activities over the years, including public speaking, workshops, and articles, few have written books – an important and enduring forum to convey deep knowledge and experience, communicate more detailed information than other platforms accommodate, and create frameworks for promising new approaches.
 For many, the obstacle to writing a book is a lack of time and experience not a lack of desire or things to say.
 Working with a writer can resolve this challenge.
-Prior to Rebecca’s book, I worked on Dirt to Soil: One Family’s Journey into Regenerative, authored by Gabe Brown, a progressive rancher in North Dakota.
+Prior to Rebecca’s book, I worked on Dirt to Soil: One Family’s Journey into Regenerative Agriculture, authored by Gabe Brown, a progressive rancher in North Dakota.

 I am honored to work with these innovators and help get their important stories into print.